-Oh summertime, the time for bridal showers, engagement parties, weddings and even a few babies.
-Over the years I’ve attend a whole slew of weddings and showers where gift registries have run the gamut from ridiculously expensive to justifiably cheap.
+Oh, it’s summertime, the time for bridal showers, engagement parties, weddings, and even a few baby showers.
+Over the years, I’ve attended many weddings and showers where gift registries have run the gamut from ridiculously expensive to downright cheap.

 One bride I know registered at both Bloomingdale’s and Target.
-She decided wealthier guests could purchase from the upscale registry, while less well-off friends and family could shop at Target.
-Interestingly enough, most of the bride’s wealthier guests presented monetary gifts.
-In the end the Target registry was half fulfilled while the Bloomingdale’s registry was barely touched.
+She thought wealthier guests would purchase from the upscale registry while less well-off friends and family could shop at Target.

 I have a love-hate relationship with registries.
-On one hand I think registries are a great way to tell family and friends just what you want.
-On the other hand I think the major chain stores that offer registries often overcharge for merchandise.
+On the one hand, I think registries are a great way to tell family and friends what you want.
+On the other hand, I think the major chain stores that offer registries overcharge for merchandise.

 An expecting friend recently registered for a whole host of baby furniture from a chain store.
-A simple google search revealed much cheaper prices at both brick-and-mortar and online shops.
-Within minutes I found cheaper prices for nine out of the first ten items on her list.
-In some cases I found the exact same item for less than 50% of the registry price.
+A simple google search revealed much lower prices at brick-and-mortar and online shops.
+Within minutes I found lower prices for nine of the first ten items on her list.
+Sometimes, I found the same item for less than 50% of the registry price.

-My friend knows I’m a frugal fanatic so I sent her links to cribs, bassinets, high chairs and baby furniture.
-She was so excited to find cheaper alternatives that she removed the items from her original registry and created a whole new list.
+My friend knows I’m a frugal fanatic, so I sent her links to cribs, bassinets, high chairs, and baby furniture.
+She was so excited to find cheaper alternatives that she removed the items from her original registry and created a new list.

 So what do you think?
 Do you choose items on the registry or go off the list?